Funeral director explains death literacy and its importance

 Starting these conversations early, rather than waiting until death is imminent, can make the process easier and possibly more productive.

-But starting early means it might be less challenging or confronting, Rachael adds.
+But starting early means it might be less challenging or confronting, Rachel adds.
 A gentle way to initiate the conversation is by asking: “Have you ever thought about your funeral?”.
 You can then use this as a jumping-off point for more in-depth discussions about end-of-life wishes and plans.

 Just remember to approach these conversations with sensitivity and an open mind.
 Encourage your loved ones to share their thoughts and feelings, and be prepared to listen without judgement – but don’t force the issue.
 The goal is always to make sure everyone’s wishes are understood and respected, especially when it comes to someone's end of life plan.